-- the necessary project planning, design, engineering, safety, and environmental standards; - the cost, budget, financing, and approval of the project; - the standards for hiring or bidding for a contractor; - tender, contract form, and contract acceptance; - insurance for the varying steps of construction; - the guarantees of project performance; - project control, including contract management; and - money withheld, approvals to work, and procedures for payments and audits.
+- the cost, budget, financing, and approval of the project; - the standards for hiring or bidding for a contractor; - tender, contract form, and contract acceptance; - insurance for the varying steps of construction; - the guarantees of project performance; - project control, including contract management; and - money withheld, approvals to work, and procedures for payments and audits.

-This policy must also state that the First Nation's members must be part of or told about capital projects and any borrowing of money that is done for the construction of new capital asset projects.
+This policy must also state that the First Nation's citizens must be part of or told about capital projects and any borrowing of money that is done for the construction of new capital asset projects.